• Skip to primary navigation

 Haitian Cuisine: Culinary History

 What makes Haitian cuisine unique?
-Well, to better understand it, you must know part of the culinary history.
-One of the several islands in the Caribbean inhabited by the Taino people, who cured and preserve meat via a method that we today call Barbecue.
+To better understand it, you must know part of the culinary history.
+One of the several islands in the Caribbean inhabited by the Taino people, who cured and preserved meat via a method that we today call Barbecue.

 When the Spanish conquistadors fumbled on the island in 1492, they witnessed this preservation method that they initially called barbacoa.

-The island that we now refer to as Haiti is the actual origination of barbecue where this style of preservation and cooking was first discovered by the Europeans.
+The island that we now refer to as Haiti is the actual origin of barbecue where this style of preservation and cooking was first discovered by the Europeans.

 Barbecue was eventually introduced to American cuisine three centuries later in the late 1800s during the cattle boom.